biocarl/til-biocarl/README.md

 FROM product INNER JOIN category
 ON product.category_id = catgegory.id;
 ```
-- How to `INNER JOIN` several tables?
+# 📅 02.11.2022 sql: How to do INNER JOIN with several tables?
 - Just write several `JOIN` statements after `FROM`
 - For clarity and to avoid name conflicts provide table name as scope for each field you want to select
 ```sql